Ceci-Aguilera/react_django_boilerplate/Readme.md

     python manage.py runserver
     ```

-1. To configure React, from the project root folder, go to __react_frontend__ and install the necessary dependencies:
+1. To configure React, from the project root folder go to __react_frontend__ and install the necessary dependencies:
     ```bash
     cd react_frontend
     npm install
     ```

 1. (optional) Add django backend url as proxy.
-To do so go to __react_frontend__ and edit the package.json, in the before the "devDependencies" bock add
+To do so go to __react_frontend__ and edit the package.json, in the block before the "devDependencies" block add
     ```json
     "proxy": "http://localhost:5000/",
     ```